-Homeostasis is the steady state of the body by which the internal systems of the body maintain a balance.
+Homeostasis is the steady-state of the body by which the body's internal systems maintain a balance.
 It is maintained by adaptive responses that promote healthy functioning of the body.

-One of the primary objectives of I.V. therapy is to maintain and/or restore the fluid and electrolyte balance in the body.
+One of the primary objectives of I.V. therapy is to maintain or restore the fluid and electrolyte balance in the body.
 Our bodies are composed largely of fluid.
-In fact, these fluids will account for about 60% of total body weight in an adult male, and 45%-50% in an adult woman.
-In infants, fluids account for about 80% of total body weight and will steadily decrease throughout childhood until it reaches adult percentages at around the age of 8.
+These fluids will account for about 60% of total body weight in an adult male and 45%-50% in an adult woman.
+In infants, fluids account for about 80% of total body weight and will steadily decrease throughout childhood until it reaches adult percentages at around 8.

 Body fluids are composed of water and solutes.
 Solutes are classified as either electrolytes or nonelectrolytes.
-The nonelectrolytes are solutes without an electrical charge and include: glucose, proteins, lipids, oxygen, carbon dioxide, and organic acids.
+The nonelectrolytes are solutes without an electrical charge, including glucose, proteins, lipids, oxygen, carbon dioxide, and organic acids.
 The electrolytes will be discussed later.

 The extracellular fluid occurs in two forms: interstitial fluid surrounding each cell and lymph gland: and intravascular fluid, which is blood plasma.
-Part of the interstitial fluid is also made up of the cerebrospinal, pleural, peritoneal, or synovial fluids, and the secretions from the salivary glands, pancreas, liver, and sweat glands.
+The interstitial fluid comprises the cerebrospinal, pleural, peritoneal, or synovial fluids and the secretions from the salivary glands, pancreas, liver, and sweat glands.
 The distribution of fluids between these two compartments is constant when the body is healthy.
 The heart, kidneys, liver, adrenal and pituitary glands, and nervous system all play a part in maintaining fluid balance in the body.

 If there is fluid accumulation in a compartment other than the intracellular or extracellular space, it is referred to as third-space fluid shifting.
-This happens when a cellular membrane allows water and fluid to enter but not exit.
-For example, with severe burns, fluids will pool in the burn site, causing depletion of the intracellular fluid (ICF) and Extracellular fluid (ECF).
-If pancreatitis fluids "leak out" into the peritoneal cavity this causes depletion in the ICF and ECF.
-Patients undergoing long and extensive surgeries will collect third-space fluids and will become intravascularly depleted despite the administration of large volumes of I.V. fluids and blood.
+This accumulation happens when a cellular membrane allows water and fluid to enter but not exit.
+For example, fluids will pool in the burn site with severe burns, causing depletion of the intracellular fluid (I.C.F.) and Extracellular fluid (E.C.F.).
+If pancreatitis fluids "leak out" into the peritoneal cavity, this causes depletion in the I.C.F. and E.C.F.
+Patients undergoing long and extensive surgeries will collect third-space fluids and become intravascularly depleted despite the administration of large volumes of I.V. fluids and blood.
 Third-space fluid shifting can also occur due to acute bowel obstruction, ascites, and sepsis.
 These patients will experience tachycardia, hypotension, weight gain, low urine output, poor skin turgor, and hyponatremia.

 Fluid balance is also affected by:

-Distribution of fluids depends on the hydrostatic and colloid osmotic pressures in the capillaries.
-Fluid volumes and concentration are regulated by the interaction of two hormones antidiuretic hormone (ADH) and aldosterone.
+The distribution of fluids depends on the hydrostatic and colloid osmotic pressures in the capillaries.
+Fluid volumes and concentration are regulated by interacting with two hormones, antidiuretic hormone (ADH) and aldosterone.

-ADH is secreted when plasma osmolarity increases or circulating blood volume decreases and blood pressure drops.
+ADH is secreted when plasma osmolarity increases or circulating blood volume decreases, and blood pressure drop.
 ADH restores blood volume by reducing diuresis and increasing water retention.

 Aldosterone is secreted when the serum sodium level is low, the potassium level is high, or the circulation volume of fluid decreases.
 It causes the kidneys to retain sodium and water.